Identification of novel Neisseria meningitidis serogroup B (MenB) vaccine candidates.

 Whilst the development and licensing of the Bexsero MenB vaccine is an important advance, there are still questions to be resolved as to how good it will be.
 For example, it is only predicted to be effective against 73 - 88% of UK strains of MenB bacteria.
 It is therefore important and widely acknowledged that the scientific and medical community continue MenB vaccine research.
 We all strive for a universal vaccine that will eradicate MenB disease and this project will contribute to that urgently needed goal.

-The researchers plan to use a novel approach to find further vaccine candidates that will either help to improve, or be an alternative to the currently available MenB vaccine Bexsero.
+The researchers planned to use a novel approach to find further vaccine candidates that will either help to improve, or be an alternative to the currently available MenB vaccine Bexsero.

 Blood will be taken from patients who have had MenB disease and single cells that produce antibodies will be identified and isolated.
 The genes that make antibodies are cloned so that large amounts of individual antibodies can be produced in the laboratory.
 Each individual antibody will be tested for its ability to bind and kill MenB cells that are known to cause disease in the UK.
 The protein molecules on the surface of MenB which are recognised by “killing” antibodies will be found.
 Such MenB proteins are highly promising vaccine candidates.